-According to the most recent National Survey on Drug Use and Health, 20.4 million Americans over the age of 12 are battling a drug or alcohol addiction that’s equal to over 7 percent of all people over 12 in the U.S. today.
+The most recent National Survey on Drug Use and Health reports that 20.4 million Americans over the age of 12 are battling a drug or alcohol addiction.
+That’s equal to over 7 percent of all people over 12 in the U.S. today.
 Addiction costs our healthcare system, economy, communities, and families more than any other neurological disease each year.
-That makes it one of the most devastating and concerning issues in our society today.
-Despite the prevalence of drug use and addiction, it still remains one of the most poorly understood conditions which keeps millions of people from seeking help for their addictions each year.
-Learn more about the signs of drug withdrawal and how to treat the symptoms below.
+This makes it one of the most devastating and concerning issues in our society today.
+Drug use and addiction are prevalent, yet they still remain one of the most poorly understood conditions.
+This keeps millions of people from seeking help for their addictions each year.

-Withdrawal symptoms occur when someone who is addicted misses a dose or tries to stop taking substances.
+Drug withdrawal symptoms occur when someone who is addicted misses a dose or tries to quit.
 The signs of drug withdrawal are different for each substance, and can be both physical and mental.
-Most withdrawal symptoms will start appearing within a few hours to one day of the last time you used, though sometimes it can take as much as two or three days.
+Most drug withdrawal symptoms will start appearing within a few hours to one day of the last time a person used.
+It can take as much as two or three days in some cases.
 The symptoms will continue to get worse before peaking and then tapering off.
 Here are some of the most common signs of drug withdrawal:

 Amphetamine Withdrawal Symptoms